BranLwyd/bdcpu16/README.md

 To produce a jar, you can run `ant make-precompiled` from the root directory of the repository.
 This will generate code for the instructions and produce a precompiled jar in bin/bdcpu16-precompiled.jar.

-You can then use the precompiled instruction provider in cc.bran.bdcpu16.codegen.PrecompiledInstructionProvider by referencing the JAR file.
+You can then use the precompiled instruction provider in cc.bran.bdcpu16.precompiled.PrecompiledInstructionProvider by referencing the JAR file.
+The instruction provider should be passed to the CPU object during construction.

 Memory usage
 ------------